Sam-programs/autopairs.nvim/README.md

 })
 ```
 ## features
+the killer feature for this plugin is it never leaves insert mode
-diagnostics in lualine and the mode won't change
+so diagnostics and mode in lualine  won't change
 Insert pair
 ```
 {;}-> {};